tembo-io/website/src/content/docs/product/stacks/AI/vectordb.md

 (3 rows)
 ```

-## Changing the database
+## Changing the configured database

 By default, `vectorize` is configured to run on the `postgres` database, but that can be changed to any database in Postgres.
  Update the following configuration parameters so that the corresponding background workers connect to the correct database.
+ Both pg_vectorize and pg_cron will need their configuration updated.
+ This can be done by running the following SQL commands.

 ```sql
 ALTER SYSTEM SET cron.database_name TO 'my_new_db';